krry/atmanaut.me/content/posts/a-call-to-unism.md

 Ours truly,
 Kerrbear

 P.S.
 We acknowledge the presence of [these lovely beings who claim to tend the official home of Unism](https://theunists.wordpress.com/category/what-is-unism/).
-We do not espouse the beliefs they profess, but we agree with their unifying aim and respect their offerings.
+As Un-ists, we do not necessespouse the beliefs they profess, but we agree with their unifying aim and respect their offerings.